OriginalAlien/TikTokBotter/README.md

 Really Advanced Tool That Uses Zefoy To Bot Your TikTok Follow, Hearts, Views, & Shares!

-1. Download Python And Web Chrome Driver
+1. Download Python And Web Chrome Driver.
-2. Install The Colorama, Selenium, And The Time Module For Python
+2. Install The Modules Required In Python.
-3. In The Code, Put The FIle Location For The Web Chrome Driver EXE
+3. In The Code, Put The FIle Location For The Web Chrome Driver EXE.
-4. Run It And Then Type Ur TikTok Video URL And Solve The Captcha And It Will Start
+4. Run It And Then Type Ur TikTok Video URL And Solve The Captcha And It Will Start.
-5. This Is In Beta So Expect Bugs & Errors.
+5. This Is No Longer In Beta.

 This Can Now Be Left Over Night. --1/5/2022
-Updated Designs --1/27/2022
+\nUpdated Designs --1/27/2022

 Preview:
 ![image](https://user-images.githubusercontent.com/80835991/151470963-9894414f-7a9c-426b-9655-8c2eb487345c.png)